dfeich/org-listcruncher/README.md

 The default functions that are used can be configured using the following customization variables.

 -   **`org-listcruncher-parse-fn`:** This variable defines the default parsing function to use if you call the org-listcruncher functions without an explicit `:parsefn` keyword agument.

--   **org-listcruncher-consolidate-fn:** This variable defines the default consolidation function.
+-   **org-listcruncher-consolidate-fn:** This variable defines the default function for consolidating all the values that a certain key got assigned for a list item.
 The function must accept two
     arguments: KEY and LIST.
 KEY is the key (i.e. column value) of the row that one is interested in.
 LIST contains all the values for the KEY in that row, i.e. it will contain any redefinitions of the key value in subitems of this list item.
 The consolidation function basically defines how these values get combined into the single value that we will assign to the column in this row.
 The default function either replaces the previous value or allows values with operators (e.g. +=10, \*=0.5) to modify the previous value.
-Refer to the default function `org-listcruncher-consolidate-default`
+Refer to the default function
-    documentation.
+    `org-listcruncher-consolidate-default` documentation.

-<a id="org0fac9d2"></a>
+<a id="orga7a7ce6"></a>

 ## Further examples

-<a id="org7383240"></a>
+<a id="org6ab7c1a"></a>

 ### Adding a table formula to the resulting table